Hi, I’m Ryane. I know I may look like a normal, active 15-year-old, but I am not.

 My cancer doesn’t just affect me.
 It affects my parents as well.
 My mom has been diagnosed with PTSD.
 She no longer works full-time because she wants to be there for me.
 My dad works two jobs — as a carpenter and firefighter — to make ends meet.

 Cancer has had a big impact on all our lives, but that doesn’t keep me from doing the things I love and enjoy.
 One of the things I love doing is going to camp every summer.
 The best part of camp is that everyone understands.
 Everyone knows what cancer is without having to explain a thing.
 If there is a kid who is bald, or missing a limb, or someone with a feeding tube, it doesn’t really phase anyone.
 We all just get it.
 We’ve all been there.
 There is complete acceptance and you’re just free to be yourself.

 Another thing I love doing is the Teen Leadership Program through Kids Cancer Care.
-This year, I am raising money to go to Mexico with the program.
-While we’re there, we’re visiting a children’s cancer center, helping out in a kindergarten class and painting a mural on a school wall.
+This year, I helped raise $54,000 so the teens could do a service trip to Mexico.
+While there, we visited a children’s cancer center, a shelter, a hospital with kids on treatment and helped out with a construction project.
 At home, in Calgary, we volunteer at the Ronald the McDonald House and at Kids Cancer Care programs and events.

 I have also volunteered as a Kid Coach for the High Hopes Challenge.
 This year, I am Kids Cancer Care’s spokeskid and I am looking forward to sharing my story with people like you from across Alberta.
 My hope is to raise more awareness about this disease to inspire people like you to get involved to help kids like me and their families.